jamie-wong/nexmo-developer/_documentation/en/verify/verify-v2/guides/using-whatsapp-interactive.md

 ## Make the Request

-An example request using WhatsApp Interactive can be found below; just set the `channel` parameter to `whatsapp_interactive`:
+An example request using WhatsApp Interactive can be found below; set the `channel` parameter to `whatsapp_interactive`:

 ```